anicholson/dotnich/source/_posts/2015-03-01-midi-synth-with-raspberry-p.markdown

 ---

 # Background
-I’m keyboard/piano player, but I’m learning [the Harpejji G16](http://www.marcodi.com/) as well.
-When playing in my band, I’ve tried playing bass lines with my left hand on the keys, and leads on the harped with my right hand.
-Unfortunately, the stage piano I’ve been using is too big to sit nicely with the harped, and attempting V-like instrument arrangements simply gave me RSI.
+I’m a keyboard/piano player, but I’m learning [the Harpejji G16](http://www.marcodi.com/) as well.
+When playing in my band, I’ve tried playing bass lines with my left hand on the keys, and leads on the harpejji with my right hand.
+Unfortunately, the stage piano I’ve been using is too big to sit nicely with the harpejji, and attempting V-like instrument arrangements simply gave me RSI.
 I needed something smaller that was really easy to use, with as little setup as switching on my current keyboard!
 Part of my [year of projects][1].
 # What you need for this Guide
 * A [Raspberry Pi](http://www.raspberrypi.org/), connected to the Internet.
 (I’m using an original Model B)